WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/user-stories.md

 - As an end user it would be nice to compare my performance against previous months so I can see my progress.

-- As an end user it would be nice to be able to load an excel file from a credit car company in order to make my data entry easier.
+- As an end user it would be nice to be able to load an excel file from a credit cards company in order to make my data entry easier.

 ## Developer stories